 The pressure to be conventionally attractive is so intense that even toddlers worry about it.
-You may feel ugly on occasion, or you may feel ugly the majority of the time.
+You may feel ugly occasionally, or you may feel ugly most of the time.
 In any case, feeling ugly is no reason to deny yourself happiness.
 Accept dips in self-esteem, work on your attractions, and love yourself.
 Here’s how to deal with feeling ugly:

 #1.
 Identify your emotions.

 When you have unpleasant thoughts or feelings, name them.
 When you become distressed, ask yourself, “Why am I suddenly feeling bad?”
 Then look for triggers, such as being bombarded with advertisements, being ignored by friends, or feeling hungry or tired.
 Finally, give the emotion a name.
 Recognize visits from the “I’m ugly!” feeling, “I should lose weight,” or “only beautiful people can ever be happy” feeling.

 #2.
 Ignore the naysayers.

 Shut them down or ignore them when they insult or try to fix you.
 When someone offends you, it indicates that something is wrong with them.
 Nobody who is content, healthy, and secure bothers to insult others.
 Instead of responding with insults or becoming agitated, end the interaction quickly.
 Say something like “grow up” or “take care of yourself.“

 Don’t insult yourself by taking the insult seriously, but feel free to be upset as much as you want.
 Remind yourself that you are upset because someone was unkind and attempting to exploit your insecurities.
 Describe how you feel.

 Stop when you notice yourself being critical of yourself.
 Treat yourself as you would a beloved friend.
 Would you criticize or call your friend “ugly”?
 Would you obsess over their appearance all the time?